algorithm-archivists/algorithm-archive/chapters/computational_physics/euler/euler.md

 Like above, the blue line is the analytical solution, the green is with a timestep of 0.5 and the red is with a tiemstep of 1.
 Here, it's interesting that we see 2 different instability patterns.
-The green is initially instable, but converges onto the correct solution, but the red is wrong from the get-go and only gets more wrong as time goes on.
+The green is initially unstable, but converges onto the correct solution, but the red is wrong from the get-go and only gets more wrong as time goes on.

 In truth, the stability region of the forward Euler method for the case where $$y' = ky$$ can be found with the following inequality:
 $$